 - Use an international and famous bank to open your L/Cs.

 - Better yet, show a draft of your L/C to the supplier before you open it formally.
 If they don’t agree on a term that is of minor importance to you, just let it go.

 3. Sign an enforceable contract, for extra leverage

 Most importers are NOT aware of these two facts:

 - Your purchase order is not considered a contract!

-- A contract that calls for litigation in your country is certain useless with a Chinese supplier, unless their company has assets in your country.
+- A contract that calls for litigation in your country is certainly useless with a Chinese supplier unless their company has assets in your country.

 If you want a contract (also called “OEM agreement”) that you can enforce in a Chinese court of law or in an arbitration body, it should be drafted by a lawyer who is familiar with China business.
 (I usually recommend Dan Harris and Steve Dickinson, from Harris Bricken).

 Most of the terms are fairly standard, but they should be customized to your situation: